-DESCRIPTION OF VEHICLE If a vehicle was involved: - - TYPE: MAKE: MODEL: COLOUR: LICENCE NO.: PROVINCE: DISTINCTIVE MARKINGS ON THE VEHICLE, SUCH AS DAMAGE ANYWHERE: OTHER: officia.
-ADDITIONAL DETAILS hat exactly was said and describe any physic cal actions (for example, clenching of fists, brandishing an object) the person did whe n making the threat: If you were assaulted, describe in exactly the nature (for example, pushed, punched in the face or elsewhere, etc.).
-Include if you sustained injuries and type (for example, cut, bruised, etc.) and if you obtained medical attention: relies 2 If as mervide the name of the office.
-Did you report the threat or assault to the police?
-If so, provide the name of the officer receiving your complaint and any related file number given to you. hie humber given to you.
+DESCRIPTION OF VEHICLE

+If a vehicle was involved:

+TYPE: MAKE: MODEL:

+COLOUR: LICENCE NO.: PROVINCE:

+DISTINCTIVE MARKINGS ON THE VEHICLE, SUCH AS DAMAGE ANYWHERE:

+OTHER:

+ADDITIONAL DETAI LS

+brandishing an object) the person did whe n making the threat: be any physical actions (for example, clenching of fists,

+If you were assaulted, describe in exactly t sustained injuries and type (for example, c , punched in the face or elsewhere, etc.).
+Include if you ained medical attention:

+file number given to you. of the officer receiving your complaint and any related

 Note: Continue on additional paper if you run out of room.